 While professional conversations are similar in many ways to the day to day conversations that we might have with friends or family, they differ in a number of important respects.
 Some things are obvious perhaps.
 In our professional life, or when talking to those who are providing services, we expect people to behave in certain ways.
 It’s the same with a governance conversation.
 It’s hard to work constructively with someone who is being dismissive or rude.

-Seven principles of constructive public governance conversations
+Seven ingredients of constructive governance conversations

 Spoken words and body language have an important role in professional conversations and can show that we trust and appreciate each other.
 While dismissiveness or a lack of civility will stop a conversation in its tracks, over familiarity makes it difficult to establish the creative tension that is needed for a constructive conversation.
 Furthermore, to the public looking from the outside, over familiar conversations might appear too cosy or even suggest collusion.